Senior Curriculum

 KS3

-In Year 7 we introduce the girls to a range of approaches to drawing, the essence of tone, colour and painting through the investigation of nature and landscape.
-The pupils are then taken through an exploration of fashion, figures and collage inspired by Gustav Klimt.
-The latter project explores contemporary Still Life.
+In Year 7 we introduce the girls to a range of approaches to drawing, mark-making, colour and painting through the investigation of the natural world.
+The pupils are then taken through an exploration of projects and work with a variety of materials such as collage, printmaking, drawing, and painting.

 GCSE

-We use the Edexcel Board for all options.
+We use the Edexcel Board for the Fine Art and Photography options.
 All the work the pupils create goes towards their final grade.
 60% is their Personal Portfolio and 40% is the Externally Set Assignment with a 10 hour Examination.

-The courses are designed to encourage our girls to create their own style, to work independently and show self-motivation.
+The course is designed to encourage our girls to create their own style, to work independently and show self-motivation.
 They are expected to work outside of lessons, in the art studios and at home.

 FINE ART